 Can convergence keep up with a declining population?

-Latvia has been able to maintain a strong convergence towards the average EU per capita income in the past 25 years, although the process is slightly slower than in the other Baltic states.
-While in the early 1990s, the per capita GDP was below 25% of the EU average, it now reached 70%.
-Backed by economic growth, unemployment continued to decrease to 6.3% in 2019.
-Youth unemployment went down to 12% from 36% in 2010 during the Great Recession.
-The overall employment rate is higher than the EU average (77% vs. 73%).
+Latvia has been able to maintain a strong convergence towards the average EU per capita income in the past 25 years although the process is slightly slower than in the other Baltic states.
+While in the early 1990s, the per capita GDP was below 25% of the EU average, it reached 70% in 2020.
+Backed by economic growth, unemployment continued to decrease to 6.3% in 2019 but rose to 8.1% in 2020 due to the pandemic.
+Youth unemployment went down to 12% in 2019 from 36% in 2010 during the Great Recession, rising to almost 15% in 2020.
+The overall employment rate has consistently remained higher than the EU average (77% vs. 72% in 2020).
 Continue reading

 Job-rich recovery for women